-- a) The following information would require disclosure if material under this rule: - (i) Change in the entity's financial forecast or expectation; - (ii) The appointment of a receiver, manager liquidator or administrator in respect of any loan, trade credit, trade debt, borrowing or securities held by it or any of its child entities; - (iii) A transaction for which the consideration payable or receivable is a significant proportion of the written down value of the entity's consolidated assets; Normally, an amount of 5% or more would be significant, - (iv) A change in the control of the responsible entity of a trust; - (v) A proposed change in the general character or nature of a trust; - (vi) A recommendation or declaration of a dividend or distribution; - (vii) A recommendation or decision that a dividend or distribution will not be declared; - (viii) Under subscriptions or over subscriptions to an issue; - (ix) A copy of a document containing market sensitive information that the entity lodges with an overseas stock exchange or other regulator which is available to the public.
-The copy given to ASX must be in English;

-- (x) Information about the beneficial ownership of securities obtained under Part 6C.2 of the Corporations Act: - (xi) Giving or receiving a notice of intention to make a takeover; and - (xii) An agreement between the entity (or a related party or subsidiary) and a director (or a related party of the director); - b) Note: Section 677 of the Corporations Law defines material effect on price or value.
+- (ii) The appointment of a receiver, manager liquidator or administrator in respect of any loan, trade credit, trade debt, borrowing or securities held by it or any of its subsidiaries; - (iii) A transaction for which the consideration payable or receivable is a significant proportion of the written down value of the entity's consolidated assets; normally, an amount of 5% or more would be significant, but a smaller amount may be significant in a particular case; - (iv) A change in the control of the responsible entity of a trust; - (v) A proposed change in the general character or nature of a trust; - (vi) A recommendation or declaration of a dividend or distribution; - (vii) A recommendation or decision that a dividend or distribution will not be declared; - (viii) Under subscriptions or over subscriptions to an issue; - (ix) A copy of a document containing market sensitive information that the entity lodges with an overseas stock exchange or other regulator which is available to the public.
+The copy given to ASX must be in English; - (x) Information about the beneficial ownership of securities obtained under Part 6C.2 of the Corporations Act 2001; - (xi) Giving or receiving a notice of intention to make a takeover; and - (xii) An agreement between the entity (or a related party or subsidiary) and a director (or a related party of the director). - b) Note: Section 677 of the Corporations Law defines material effect on price or value.
 The purpose of section 674 a reasonable person would be taken to expect information to have a material effect on the price or value of securities if the information would, or would be likely to, influence persons who commonly invest in securities in deciding whether to acquire or dispose of the securities.